 - Applicants will be notified of funding decisions within 45 days of the quarterly submission deadlines.

-Award recipients are expected to submit a project report upon completing their projects describing:
+Award recipients are expected to submit a final report on:

 - Project activities